-I know the question that is popping in your head at this moment.
+I know the question that is popping into your head at this moment.
 Perhaps all sorts of questions such as – can this be real?
 Or is it sustainable?
 Or is it safe at all?

-And I get that, our cynism to models like ILO is natural and can be resulting from our perception of seeing support provision as mostly a paid role, where services per hour are exchanged at an award level rate.
+And I get that, our cynism toward models like ILO is natural and can be resulting from our perception of seeing support provision as mostly a paid role, where services per hour are exchanged at an award level rate.

 However, no matter how cynical it may sound, if done correctly and with persistence, I visualize that it can bring rich outcomes for a person with a disability, building their independence and capacity.
-We have heard and learned from some Organisations successfully doing it and are constantly getting better at it, serving more and more people with a disability achieving quality outcomes for life.
+We have heard and learned from some Organisations successfully doing it and are constantly getting better at it, serving more and more people with a disability and achieving quality outcomes for life.

 Certainly, there may be risks associated with ILO, as it is with any service provision, but that needs to be managed.
-Because of the uniqueness of each ILO design, there may be a whole lot of other issues, that are new to such unconventional arrangements as ILO and hence may require thorough and in-depth planning at the initial stages of ILO design process.
+Because of the uniqueness of each ILO design, there may be a whole lot of other issues, that are new to such unconventional arrangements as ILO and hence may require thorough and in-depth planning at the initial stages of the ILO design process.

-Let us agree, ILO is a fairly new concept for most of us, and is hoped that the model will become more acceptable as time progresses with more and more participants and organizations coming along to trial it.
+Let us agree, that ILO is a fairly new concept for most of us, and is hoped that the model will become more acceptable as time progresses with more and more participants and organizations coming along to trial it.

-So how did NDIA thought about ILO?
+So how did NDIA think about ILO?

 Well, the answer to its emergence seems to be in a report published in October 2014.
 The report that is titled “Reasonable and Necessary Support across the Lifespan: An Ordinary Life for People with Disability” was made by Independent Advisory Council.
 The paper takes an ‘ordinary life’ in 21st century multicultural Australia as its starting point.